-- □ Be careful when moving furnishings or debris, because they may be waterlogged and heavier. - Throw out all food, beverages and medicine exposed to flood waters and mud, including canned goods and containers with food or liquid that have been sealed shut.
-When in doubt, throw it out. - ☐ Some cleaning solutions can cause toxic fumes and other hazards if mixed together.
-If you smell a strong odor or your eyes water from the fumes or mixed chemicals, open a window and get out of your home. - ☐ Throw out items that absorb water and cannot be cleaned or disinfected (mattresses, carpeting, cosmetics, stuffed animals and baby toys). - Remove all drywall and insulation that has been in contact with flood waters. - ☐ Clean hard surfaces (flooring, countertops and appliances) thoroughly with hot water and soap or a detergent. - □ Return to as many personal and family routines as possible.
+- □ Some cleaning solutions can cause toxic fumes and other hazards if mixed together.
+If you smell a strong odor or your eyes water from the fumes or mixed chemicals, open a window and get out of your home. - ☐ Throw out items that absorb water and cannot be cleaned or disinfected (e.g. mattresses, carpeting, cosmetics, stuffed animals and baby toys). - Remove all drywall and insulation that has been in contact with flood waters. - □ Clean hard surfaces (e.g. flooring, countertops and appliances) thoroughly with hot water and soap or a detergent. - ☐ Return to as many personal and family routines as possible.